anirbandas7/anirbandas7.github.io/_teaching/NIIT.md

 location: "Neemrana, Rajasthan"
 ---

-I am currently a part of NIIT University, Neemrana, Rajasthan since 2023
+I was a part of NIIT University, Neemrana, Rajasthan, for 3 academic semesters.

 Duration
 ======
-02-MAY-23 to Till date
+02-MAY-23 to 17-DEC-24

 Responsibilities
 ======